These seven tasks will help you simplify finances and reduce worry so you can focus on making your money grow.

-Another lesson I learned the hard way: if you have a 16-year-old driver hitting the roads this year, purchase an auto insurance policy with the lowest deductible amount you can get.
+Another lesson I learned the hard way: if you have a 16-year-old driver hitting the roads for the first time, purchase an auto insurance policy with the lowest deductible amount you can get.
 Higher deductibles make sense for more mature drivers with a history of safety.
 Trust me on this.

 It’s a good idea to review your life insurance, health insurance, disability and long-term care plans each year to make sure your coverage fits your current life situation.

 7. Review Your End-of-Life Plans